 You can perform stepping actions and stop on breakpoints that you set in

 build.gradle and in the regular test classes under a single tab in the debugging session.

 Configure Gradle debugging process

 Create a run/debug configuration.
 If you have the existing run/debug configuration, select it on the main menu, and click Edit Configurations.

 On the Run/Debug Configurations page, click the Gradle Debug tab.

 Use the following options to configure the gradle debugging process:

-Debug forked tasks in the same session: when this option is selected any new debugging process is run under the same tab in the Debug tool window.
-Clear this option if you want to see each debugging process in a separate tab.
+Debug forked Gradle tasks in separate debug tabs: when this option is selected any new debugging process is run under the different tab in the Debug tool window.
+By default, this option is disabled and the debugging process is performed under the same tab.

 Debug all tasks on the execution graph: when you select this option, every task in the execution graph will be debugged.
 For example, all the dependent tasks of the task you are trying to debug will be debugged as well.